 It is widely accepted that neutering suppresses mating behaviors to varying degrees and also that there are no guarantees.
 However, there is emerging evidence that surgical castration may negatively impact dog behavior that is not mating related (e.g., fear, anxiety, trainability, etc.).
 To the extent such undesirable behaviors are the result of testosterone elimination, zinc neutering is unlikely to manifest them.

 What is the connection between Neutersol™ and Esterilsol™?

 Esterilsol is Ark Sciences' product for international markets.
 Esterilsol™ is now registered in 4 countries and pending approval in key markets around the world.
 It is approved for all dogs over 3 months of age in Mexico.
 Over the last four years, Ark Sciences has utilized Esterilsol™ extensively in Mexico in dogs three months and older to assess its efficacy as well as refining and improving the injection technique to minimize reactions.

-In early 2011, Ark Sciences having acquired full rights to the intellectual property for Neutersol, started to set up manufacturing at a facility located in Albuquerque, New Mexico.
+In early 2011, Ark Sciences having acquired full rights to the intellectual property for Neutersol, started to set up a US manufacturing site..
 This manufacturing facility is expected to be FDA approved in 2013.
-Ark Sciences is planning to launch its Zeuterin™ formula for all dogs over 3 months old pending FDA approval of the change in age range.
-Initial focus willl be on non-profit animal shelters and high volume spay/neuter clinics at a game-changing low price.
+Initial focus will be on non-profit animal shelters and high volume spay/neuter clinics at a game-changing low price.